WIND IN THE PINES KUNG FU — FAQs

 Q: How do I get started?

-A: Reach out to schedule a free week of classes to give it a try.
+A: Schedule a free week of classes to give it a try.
 We'll guide you through the next steps based on your goals and experience level.
+Sign up for the “1 Week Free Trial Membership” (All Access) using this link: https://wind-in-the-pines-kung-fu.gymdesk.com/signup/v/ARwjB

 Q: What should I wear to my first class?